vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **Note**: It may take some time for sufficient data to be displayed.

     By default, digital twins are stored as a flat hierarchy in Time Series Insights, however they can be enriched with model information and a multi-level hierarchy for organization.
 You can write custom logic to automatically provide this information using the model and graph data already stored in Azure Digital Twins.

     Congratulations - you are now passing device telemetry data to Time Series Insights.

+1. Delete the Azure resources that you created during the lab.

+    If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.

+    > **Note**: Resources that your created during this lab include an associated fee.
+If you are using your own Azure account, be sure to clean up your resources to minimize any charges.